MatejKovacic/RasPBX-install/english.md

 ### Freedom is calling and sending SMS messages

 As you can see, USB dongle is now ready.
 So let's check if we can send SMS message.
 In Asterisk management console type `dongle sms dongle0 +38640XXXXXX Test!`.
-This will send a SMS message to my personal mobile (*+38640XXXXXX*), with text "*Test!*.
+This will send a SMS message to my personal mobile (*+38640XXXXXX*), with text `Test!`.

 We can also check outgoing call by typing `channel originate dongle/dongle0/+38640XXXXXX application MusicOnHold`.
 In Asterisk management console you will see something like: